QM-Nevermind/C_Read_Ram_and_Storage_Memory_Size_lite/README.md

 get_free_storage_memory(unit) = Returns the free hard disk size as an unsigned long.

-Note: Unit is a parameter with the data type unsigned long and expects one of the following values:
+Note: Unit is a parameter with the data type enum:

-0 = returns the content in bytes.
+BYTE = returns the content in bytes.
-1 = returns the content in kilobytes.
+KILOBYTE = returns the content in kilobytes.
-2 = returns the content in megabytes.
+MEGABYTE = returns the content in megabytes.
-3 = returns the content in gigabytes.
+GIGABYTE = returns the content in gigabytes.

 <div align="center">
-***__Use libraries:__***
+__Use libraries:__
 <div>
 GNU C Libary.
 Windows API.